 Pentecost is the decisive manifestation of the Holy Trinity.
 At Theophany the Father's voice is heard, telling us that Jesus Christ is His beloved Son who does His will.
 The Holy Spirit confirms the Father's Word.
 Now, at Pentecost, all the promises Jesus made are fulfilled.
 The apostles, armed with the Spirit, are ready to go forth to make Him known and to baptize in the name of the Trinity.

-"The Shack", William Paul Young, is a fictional tale about a man called Mack who is angry and sad because his daughter was murdered.
+"The Shack" by William Paul Young is a fictional tale about a man called Mack who is angry and sad because his daughter was murdered.
 He meets the author's imagined version of the three Persons of the Trinity.
 During a weekend of intimate conversations with them, he gains comfort and a deeper understanding of God's ways.

 Readers also say the book comforted them in sorrow.
 But we have real stories of real people to inspire us in dark times.
-Mother Maria Skobtsova and Father Arseny are just two Orthodox believers who struggled with great loss, yet forgave their persecutors and persevered in trusting God.
+Mother Maria Skobtsova and Father Arseny are just two Orthodox believers who struggled with great loss and undeserved suffering, yet forgave their persecutors and persevered in trusting God.

-Most of all, we have the Trinity, not an imagined one but the One shown to us through Jesus Christ, who as we remember today can even make simple fishermen "most wise."
+Most of all, we have the Trinity, not an imagined one but the One shown to us through Jesus Christ, who as we remember on the day of Pentecost can make even simple fishermen "most wise."